open-telemetry/opentelemetry-js-contrib/README.md

 * [Context Propagators](./propagators),
 * [Resource Detectors](./detectors).

-### Instrumentations

-OpenTelemetry can collect tracing data automatically using instrumentations.
+**Instrumentations**: OpenTelemetry can collect tracing data automatically using instrumentations.
 Vendors/Users can also create and use their own.

-### Resource Detectors

-OpenTelemetry can collect resource attributes of the entity that producing telemetry.
+**Resource Detectors**: OpenTelemetry can collect resource attributes of the entity that producing telemetry.
 For example, a process producing telemetry that is running in a container on Kubernetes has a Pod name, it is in a namespace and possibly is part of a Deployment which also has a name.
 All three of these attributes can be included in the `Resource`.

 ## Supported Runtimes